SummerS-tars/Practice_ICS/1_ClassNote/7_Linking.md

 to construct the executable file, two main tasks will be done by ld:

 1. **symbol resolution(符号解析)**
-2.**重定位(relocation)**
+2. **relocation(重定位)**

 just remember:
-object file is all fo bytes
+object file is all of bytes
 constructed by some blocks
 some include code, some include data
-and else include data structures to instruct ld and loader
+and others include data structures to instruct ld and loader

 ## 3. Object File(目标文件)